Downloading...

 A visibility calculator for the 2.7 m Harlan J. Smith Telescope.

-Purpose: Show the hour angle and declination of your object's Apparent Observed Place on HJST's sky chart, compute the Hour Angle and UTC visibility limits and other observing ephemera, and return a saftey verdict.
+Purpose: Show the hour angle and declination of your object's Apparent Observed Place, compute the visibility limits and other observing ephemera, and return a saftey verdict.

 The current version is April 8 2026 (see LEGEND).
 You may need to clear your history or cache if you have used an older version.
 At the moment, you cannot copy/paste in the worklist because of browser and operating system security requirements.
 In Firefox, if you release the mouse button outside the application's boundary the program will freeze and you'll need to reload.
 See Compatibility below.